MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scVDJ_en.md

 CELL4010_N1,555308,4268,22554,1,AGAGAGTCGCAGCAAGCGAC
 ```

+---

-## 🚀 Main Analysis Pipeline <a id="main-analysis-pipeline"></a>
+## 🚀 Main Pipeline <a id="main-pipeline"></a>

-The main VDJ analysis pipeline integrates single-cell VDJ library sequencing data with the corresponding sample's 5' transcriptome analysis results.
-The pipeline includes the following key steps:
+The main VDJ pipeline combines single-cell VDJ library data with the 5' transcriptome results from the same sample.
+It includes these key steps:

-1. Filter the data and merge beads using the 5' transcriptome results
+1. Filter data and merge beads using the 5' transcriptome results.
-2. Align the VDJ gene regions and extract the corresponding reads
+2. Align reads to VDJ gene segments and extract them.
-3. Perform de novo assembly and annotation
+3. Perform de novo assembly and annotation.
-4. Filter cells based on assembly annotation results and 5' transcriptome cell identification
+4. Filter cells based on the assembly annotations and cell calls from the 5' transcriptome.
-5. Integrate results from all steps to generate an HTML report and output analysis results
+5. Integrate results from all steps to generate an HTML report and other output files.

 ### TCR Analysis

-To run TCR analysis for a single sample, here is an example step or script template:
+To run TCR analysis for a single sample, use the following example script:

 ```shell
 $dnbc4tools vdj run \